Listeria monocytogenes: Regulation of pathogenesis

 L. monocytogenes can act as a saprophyte or a pathogen, depending on its environment.
 When this bacterium is present within a host organism, quorum sensing and other signals cause the up-regulation of several virulence genes.
 Depending on the location of the bacterium within the host organism, different activators up-regulate the virulence genes.
+Recent studies have shown that host-derived stress signals play an important role in coordinating virulence activation.
+A multi-protein signaling complex known as the stressosome senses environmental stress and activates the alternative sigma factor σB, which in turn promotes transcription of prfA from the stress-responsive P2 promoter.
+This regulatory pathway links stress sensing to activation of the PrfA-controlled virulence program.

 SigB, an alternative sigma factor, up-regulates Vir genes in the intestines, whereas PrfA up-regulates gene expression when the bacterium is present in blood.
 L. monocytogenes also senses the entry to host by examining available nutrient sources.
 For example L-glutamine, an abundant nitrogen source in the host, induces the expression of virulence genes in L. monocytogenes.
 Little is known about how this bacterium switches between acting as a saprophyte and a pathogen; however, several noncoding RNAs are thought to be required to induce this change.

+Experimental studies using a ΔP1 strain, in which prfA expression depends mainly on the σB-dependent P2 promoter, demonstrated that disruption of σB or stressosome components strongly reduces prfA transcription and PrfA protein levels.
+Mutations in the stressosome also lead to heterogeneous virulence phenotypes within genetically identical bacterial populations, observed as mixed-size plaques in fibroblast infection assays.
+This indicates that stress-dependent signaling is required to ensure coordinated activation of virulence across the bacterial population.Importantly, constitutive activation of PrfA alone does not restore homogeneous virulence in stressosome mutants, suggesting that proper timing and transcriptional regulation of prfA during infection are critical.
+These findings support a model in which stress sensing through the stressosome-σB pathway ensures robust and population-level activation of virulence genes during intracellular infection.

 Pathogenicity of lineages

 L. monocytogenes has three distinct lineages, with differing evolutionary histories and pathogenic potentials.
 Lineage I strains contain the majority of human clinical isolates and all human epidemic clones, but are underrepresented in animal clinical isolates.
 Lineage II strains are overrepresented in animal cases and underrepresented in human clinical cases, and are more prevalent in environmental and food samples.
 Lineage III isolates are very rare, but significantly more common in animal than human isolates.